metayeti/YABS.js/README.md

 `$YEAR$` is a special variable that outputs the current year.

-If there is a shared `headers` entry in the build instructions file and we use variables in those, those variables will be related to the individual scripts that use them.
+If there is a shared `"headers"` entry in the build instructions file and we use variables in those, those variables will be related to the individual scripts that use them.
 This means that every script that uses those headers should include the associated JSDoc tags at the top of the file.

 ### 3. Using the preprocessor

-To use the preprocessor, first add a `variables` entry to the build instructions JSON, for example:
+To use the preprocessor, first add a `"variables"` entry to the build instructions JSON, for example:

  ```JSON
   "variables": {